Teaching Transcultural Health Care

 Echeverri, M., Brookover, C., & Kennedy, K. (2010).
 Nine constructs of cultural competence for curriculum development.
 American Journal of Pharmaceutical Education, 74(10).

 Elsegood, K. and Papadopoulos, I. (2011).
 Transcultural communication in CAMHS: Developing practitioners’ awareness with an online cultural competency course.
-Child & Adolescent Mental Health, 16(4), 214-217.
+Child and Adolescent Mental Health, 16(4), 214-217.

 Eshleman, J. and Davidhizar, R. (2006) .
 Strategies for Developing Cultural Competency in an RN-BSN Program.
 Journal of Transcultural Nursing, 17(2), 179-183.